Robinkhilery960/Interview-Questions/readme.md

 It is better to use a for loop with a numeric index, Array.prototype.forEach(), or the for...of loop, because they will return the index as a number instead of a string, and also avoid non-index properties.

+## 38. Functional Programming
+ A programming paradigm is essentially a bunch of rules that you follow when writing code.
+ If you're coding in a language that follows the imperative/procedural paradigm, you write code that tells how to do something.You can write JavaScript in the Declarative paradigm or the Imperative paradigm.
+This is what people mean when they say it's a multi-paradigm language.
+1. keep ypur data and your functin seperate - pure function
+2. tou dont update a variable again and again instaed you  delacre a new variale and put that new value in that
+3. Function are treated as first class obeject
+### WHY YOU DO THAT ?

 ## Polyfills
 ##  Function